dcblack/sc-platform/README.md

 - Or generate HTML, PDF or DOC using pandoc <http://pandoc.org/installing.html>
 - Do not edit derived files
 - For apps that view/edit markdown see <https://github.com/karthik/markdown_science/wiki/Tools-to-support-your-markdown-authoring>.
-- Same syntax as used for GitHub README's etc. Very popular amoung programmers.
+- Same syntax as used for GitHub README's etc. Very popular among programmers.

 Reasons for GitHub Markdown include: